Synismusist/VsWorld/README.md

 For more information, check out this article from Felix Roos: https://loophole-letters.vercel.app/5limit-just-intonation

 ## X-Limit JI VCO
-Extension for the X-Limit JI Autotuner modules with a wavetable VCO to reduce floating point inaccuracies for minimal beating.
+VCO for the X-Limit JI Autotuner modules with a wavetable VCO to reduce floating point inaccuracies for minimal beating.

 # Images